 - And this list goes on…..

 On the one hand, this is great advice.
-As you learn how to do a Christian fast, if you are so inclined, feel free to adopt any of these fasting tips.
+As you learn how to do Christian fasting, if you are so inclined, feel free to adopt any of these fasting tips.
 There is no harm in following them.

-After the first twenty-four hours of your, say, three days and three nights fast, all your efforts to prepare for the fast is consumed by your body already.
+After the first twenty-four hours of your, say, three days and three nights fast, all your efforts to prepare for the fast are consumed by your body already.

 Mentally, however, you need to prepare yourself for the task of fasting.

-There are no doubts that a fast, which is twenty-four hours or less, requires no physical preparations before-hand.
+There is no doubt that a fast, which is twenty-four hours or less, requires no physical preparations beforehand.

 Therefore, the Bible is silent on this.
 Consequently, don’t feel pressured into preparing.